Homes For Sale In Holmes Run Acres

-I am nearly a lifelong resident of Northern VA and have been a real estate agent in the area for nearly a decade.
+We are a team of near lifelong residents of Northern VA and have been in real estate agent in the area for well over a decade.

 I have been inside of 1,000s of homes in the area, and 100s of neighborhoods in my life.